 The courses are closed.
-That means that runners are required to follow all of the specified route and that they may not cut corners or switchbacks or wander off the trail and not come back to where they so wandered off.
+That means that runners are required to follow the specified route and that they may not cut corners or switchbacks or wander off the trail and not come back to where they so wandered off.
 The courses start and finish at the bottom of the ski basin.
 We will do our best to mark the course really well, but animals, human and non, can tinker with our best-laid plans.
 Please know where you are going.
-Course descriptions can be found below.
+Course descriptions can be found below, and they are also on our website.
 You might want to read them.
-You might want to take them with you.
+You might want to print them out and take them with you.